Rocky Mountain College logo

 1908

-Billings Polytechnic Institute (BPI) founded as Billings's first post-secondary institution
+Billings Polytechnic Institute (BPI) founded as Billings' first post-secondary institution.

 1916

-The College of Montana (formerly Montana Collegiate Institute) closes
+The College of Montana (formerly Montana Collegiate Institute) closed.

 1923

-Assets of College of Montana and Montana Wesleyan College incorporated into Intermountain Union College (IUC)
+Assets of the College of Montana and Montana Wesleyan College incorporated into Intermountain Union College (IUC).

 1935

-Intermountain Union College (IUC) relocates to the Billings Polytechnic campus after earthquakes destroy Helena buildings
+Intermountain Union College relocated to the Billings Polytechnic campus after earthquakes destroyed its Helena buildings.

 1947